 If you want to go on a tour that covers all the best spots for a first time visitor to San Diego, I’d recommend going on The San Diego Highlights Tour.

-This full day tour takes you around San Diego’s top sights and northern coastline, including stops at Coronado, the Embarcadero, Balboa Park, the Gaslamp Quarter, and La Jolla.
+This full day San Diego city tour takes you around the top sights and northern coastline, including stops at Coronado, the Embarcadero, Balboa Park, the Gaslamp Quarter, and La Jolla.

 This seven hour tour will give you a good overview of the city and will allow you to explore the different neighborhoods in a more condensed amount of time.

 It would be great for your first day or two in the city or if you’re short on time and want to see the most you can.

 You can book the tour here.